UCSBCarpentry/2022-02-07-ucsb-R-online/index.md

     <li> <a href="https://cloud.r-project.org/">R version 4.1 or greater</a> </li>
     <li> <a href="https://cran.r-project.org/bin/windows/Rtools/rtools40.html">Rtools4.0</a> if you are a Windows user.This is crucial for packages to build and work correctly in Rstudio </li>
     <li> Mac users should check their <a href="https://developer.apple.com/xcode/">Xcode</a> versions or install the update from the App Store (free) </li>
+    <li> After installing R and RStudio, you need to install the tidyverse and here packages.
+      After starting RStudio, at the console type:
+      <strong>install.packages("tidyverse")</strong>
+      followed by the enter key.
+Once this has installed, type:
+      <strong>install.packages("here")</strong>
+      followed by the enter key.
+Both packages should now be installed. </li>

 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the